 By signing up for the class, you reserve class time.
-The Write Yourself Free(SM) Method limits class size.
+The Cognitive Method limits class size.
 Once you've reserved the class, it is yours; we can't resell it.
 Therefore, you are responsible to pay your complete tuition.
 If you have a problem, please let us know.

 Arrive for class early, if you want tea or coffee, or on time.
 We wait for latecomers.
 Class attention needs to be evenly distributed, and we need to end on time.
 Waiting for latecomers means less time for everyone.